Use Case

 Next step

 Try free first to validate the pattern.
-Upgrade to Pro when the daily catch-up DM becomes a habit.
+Upgrade to Pro when the daily brief becomes a habit.
 Move to Team when the workflow needs to be shared across 2-10 people.